 So far I have been referring to those things that are in your home, office, or other workplace offline.
 What about all of those thousands of files on your computer?
 And. . . how about those hundreds of bookmarks that you have punched into your computer’s memory banks that you will never in a million years remember why you have them bookmarked in the first place?

-These are just a few examples of the many things in your life that can get completely out of control if you let things go for too long a period of time.
+These are just a few examples of the many things in your life that can get completely out of control if you let things go too far, for too long.

 We all seem to have varying levels of organization.
 Some people are organize fanatics.
 I have written about a cousin who has his screwdrivers organized in his toolbox by direction.
 Flathead screwdrivers facing one way, and the phillips head screwdrivers facing the other.
 Everything is also “Ultra-Clean”, but that is another subject.